Lightnet/sdl3_vulkan_flecs/README.md

   Using the c as base and c++ wrapper for c to handle and help c build api with minimal.

 # Goal:
   To create module design for 3D world build test.
-To build the module for SDL3 and Vulkan module as well some libraries.
+With SDL3 and Vulkan and other libraries to create some modules which required testing.

 # Image: